MelodicVista/Absolute-Enable-Copy/README.md

-# Absolute Enable Right Click & Copy
+# Activate Enable Right Click & Copy

 This Chrome extension, designed with the latest Chrome updates Manifest V3, allows you to Enable Context Menu, Allow Copy and Right-click functionalities on websites that have disabled these commands.
 Additionally, it allows users to copy text from images using the OCR function.